School Grants for Single Mothers

 There are many minority grants out there.

 Think about whether or not you qualify for such funding.
-For example, you can find grants for everything from those who suffer from learning disabilities to ethnic minorities like American Indians and African Americans.
+For example, you can find grants for everything from those who suffer from learning disabilities to ethnic minorities like Native Americans and African Americans.
 You can apply for a range of grants to see which you will receive.

 No grant is too small to apply for.
 If you are single mother, then you know that every little bit definitely counts.
 These grants can be incredibly specific or very vague.
 Try to apply for anything that you might remotely qualify for.
 For example, you may find grants for left-handed Asian American mothers or you may find grants directed towards people who have learning disabilities.
 Be honest with yourself about whether or not you could make a case for qualifying for such loans and get to applying!